thomas-maurice/ansible-role-gitea/README.md

     gitea_home: "/var/lib/gitea"
     # To limit your users to 30 repos
     gitea_user_repo_limit: 30
-    # Not to make use of any CDN
+    # Don't use a public CDN for frontend assets
     gitea_offline_mode: true

     # Some 'rendering' options for your URLs